The 30-Day Holistic Wellness Challenge Exercising, Eating Right, and Mindfulness

 Macronutrients are the largest group of nutrients, yet you only need to eat them in relatively large amounts to stay healthy.

 So let’s shed some extra light on the macronutrients (carbohydrates, proteins, and fats) along with micronutrients in our diet to get all those clear basics right.
-Carbs fuel our workouts, protein repairs our muscles and keeps the immune system healthy, and fat helps with nutrient absorption and hormone production.
+Carbs fuel our workouts, protein may support muscle repair and help maintain a healthy immune system, and healthy fats may support nutrient absorption and hormone production.
 Although needed in small quantities, micronutrients help maintain several bodily functions and total well-being.

 During this week, make sure you include a balance of these nutrients at every meal.
-Ask for: A plate with
+Aim for a plate with:

-50% vibrant fruits and vegetables (load up on vitamins, minerals, & fiber)
+- 50% vibrant fruits and vegetables (rich in vitamins, minerals, and fiber)

-Lean proteins (such as fish, poultry, beans, or plant-based alternatives) — 25%
+- 25% lean proteins (such as fish, poultry, beans, or plant-based alternatives)

-25% whole grain or complex carbohydrates (such as brown rice, sweet potato, quinoa)
+- 25% whole grain or complex carbohydrates (such as brown rice, sweet potato, or quinoa)

 Begin by devoting time every week to planning your menus and grocery list.
 Try to eat whole, minimally processed foods and aim for lots of different colors and textures throughout your plate.
 Play with the idea of batch cooking—cook bigger portions of pantry staples like whole grains, roasted vegetables, and proteins so you can create meals using what you have all week.